 A former railway siding in the Municipality of Deloraine-Winchester was probably named for the city in Italy.
-Established on the CPR Napinka Subdivision in 1903, a grain elevator was constructed here by the Lake of the Woods Milling Company of Winnipeg.
-It was destroyed by fire on 16 September 1937.
+Established on the CPR Napinka Subdivision in 1903, a 50,000-bushel wooden grain elevator was constructed here by the Lake of the Woods Milling Company of Winnipeg.
+The elevator, and between 15,000 and 20,000 bushels of grain stored inside, was destroyed by fire on 16 September 1937.

-Site of the former Naples railway siding (no date)
+Site of the former Naples railway siding (circa 2000)

 Source: Ken Storie